anhphha/weather_app_finland-weather-analysis/README.md

 - [x] `Scipy` : a scientific computation library that uses NumPy underneath.
 SciPy stands for `Scientific Python`.
 It provides more utility functions for optimization, stats and signal processing.
 Like NumPy, SciPy is open source so we can use it freely.
 - [x] Python `Open Weather Map API`

-## :1st_place_medal: Required dependecies that you would need to installed for the development
+## :floppy_disk: Required dependencies that you would need to installed for the development
 ```Python
 pip3 install DateTime
 ```